oalders/business-paypal-api/README.md

 Every API call should return an **Ack** response, whether _Success_, _Failure_, or otherwise (depending on the API call).
-If it returns any non-success value, you can find an _Errors_ entry in your return hash, whose value is a listref of hashrefs:
+If it returns any non-success value, you can find an _Errors_ entry in your return hash, whose value is an arrayref of hashrefs:

     [ { ErrorCode => 10002,
         LongMessage => "Invalid security header" },